JHaller27/triangulate_wallpaper/README.md

 If multiple values are given, the tolerance will be (min_value, max_value) - i.e. order does not matter;
 positive values denote lightening, negative values denote darkening.

+### `--gauss`

+If you're feeling extra, this flag randomly deviates each RGB color individually.
+* mu = the R, G, or B color
+* sigma = 20

+This usually looks like `--noise`, but with the color altered instead of lightness, giving it a sort of multi-colored crystalline effect.

+Note: This can be combined with `--noise`, but noise from `--noise` is always applied after `--gauss`.

 ### Notes
 This requires a source image that the mosaic output is based on.